Registration of the asylum application

 Lodging an application

 This solution is questionable on many levels.
 The main reason is the short period left from the moment of registration until the expiry of the 15-plus-8-day deadline for the lodging of the asylum application.
-There are several relevant observations to support this:
+There are several relevant observations to highlight:

 • Those people who miss the deadline but have a prima facie refugee claim would be considered to be irregular migrants and would be treated in line with the Foreigners Act.
 Accordingly, they would be exposed to the risk of refoulement to one of the neighbouring countries such as Bulgaria and North Macedonia.